streamlit/docs/content/library/api/widgets/select_slider.md

 Check out our video on how to use one of Streamlit's core functions, the select slider! 🎈
 <YouTube videoId="MTaL_1UCb2g" />

-In the next video, we'll take it a step further and make a double-ended slider.
+In the video below, we'll take it a step further and make a double-ended slider.
 <YouTube videoId="sCvdt79asrE" />